-Storytelling focuses on increasing consumer emotional involvement in the brand, differentiate you from your competitors, inspiring your customers and increasing loyalty.
-This is far easier and more important through social media because you can hold your customers attention over a long period of time (months and years) and not just a 30 second TV ad in between a film when you have budget available.
+Storytelling focuses on increasing consumers’ emotional involvement in your brand, differentiating you from your competitors, inspiring your customers and increasing loyalty.
+Since stories connect people with other people, brands and products, businesses cannot succeed without this connection.
+Thanks to social media channels, it’s far easier for businesses to communicate with specific target audiences in a conversational way and hold customers attention over a long period of time that it’s not just a 30 second TV ad.

+As Geoff Mead points out in his book ‘Telling the Story – the heart and soul of successful leadership’, “A company’s story must be authentic and not just a sales pitch.”
+Brand stories are not marketing materials, generic ads or sales pitches.
 Remember the simple fact, people do business with people they like.
 Brand stories should be told with the brand persona and the writer’s personality at center stage.
 Boring stories won’t attract and retain readers, but stories brimming with personality can.
-Brand stories are not marketing materials.
-They are not ads, and they are not sales pitches.

 Brand storytelling requires characters your audience will root for.
 It doesn’t mean you’re required to create fictional characters or brand mascots to tell your stories, but you need elements that enable your audience to become emotionally connected.
 In this way, they will be more interested to conclude the story and to follow your brand.
 Red bull are the experts in getting across the brand story by creating huge amounts of cool content using their buyer persona heroes as well as regular people.
 Check out their Youtube channel.

 One way of making your brand stories page turners is by focusing on the use of perpetual marketing, where one piece feeds on to the next.
 There are obvious ways of doing this, such as “Watch This Space” hooks on your website, social media channels or by email.